Global Market Watch

 Each time the GMW is updated with new data it benchmarks each instrument (or Covered Market) independently against a historical dataset that includes thousands of patterns to determine if there may be any that are reoccurring or newly forming.

-While the GMW is fairly robust on the backend, the frontend output is formatted with a simplified color and comment design.
-These colors and comments are systematically generated to help translate the patterns or trends the model is picking up on.
+While the GMW is robust on the back end, the front end output is formatted in a simple color and comment design.

-The objective of the Global Market Watch is to provide an easy reference tool in a birds-eye format (or high level cheat sheet if you will) so users can identify areas they may want to research further.
+The objective of the Global Market Watch is to provide a relatively easy, quick reference tool in a birds-eye format so users can identify areas they may want to research further.